Recreational Fire Permits

 - All recreational fires must be in an approved fire pit.

-- The fire pit must be lined with non-combustible material, such as brick or rock and must have a bare earth inside the liner.
+- The fire pit must be lined with non-combustible material, such as brick or rock, and must have bare earth inside the liner.

 - Fire pits cannot be built under low-hanging branches or other combustible materials.